UppaJung/peer-review/README.md

 We should each make ourselves at least as accessible for *audience-assistive* peer review as we are for publication review.
 Put more simply, we should be as available to help others understand other scientists' work as we are to decide which work they get to read.

 <a id="rightnow"></a>
-#### What You Can Do <u>Right Now</u> to Advance Scoreless Review
+### What You Can Do <u>Right Now</u> to Advance Scoreless Review

 We each have a limited precious time to dedicate to service, and we each have time decide how much time to spend scoring others and how much time to spend assisting others.[^time] If you believe you should make ourselves at least as accessible for scoreless peer review as you are for publication review, you can take action right now.
 You don't need to wait for anyone else to agree.
 You don't need to wait for others to create and invite you to scoreless peer review panels.

-**Simply update your webpage to signal you are "available to conduct scoreless peer review".** You can update your blog or social media profile if you don't have a personal webpage.
-(Mine is [here](https://www.stuartschechter.org/about#scoreless-peer-review).)
-You can prefix the above phrase with conditionals like "try to be", or follow the above phrase with conditionals such as "when possible", but use "available to conduct scoreless peer review" to be discoverable via a web search (e.g. via [Google](https://www.google.com/search?q=%22available+to+conduct+scoreless+peer+review%22) or [Bing](https://www.bing.com/search?q=%22available+to+conduct+scoreless+peer+review%22)).[^author-only]  You can add conditions, such as which topic areas you feel qualified to review, which you are interested in reviewing, and which you do not want to review.[^fees]
+**Just say that you are "available to conduct scoreless peer review"** on your webpage, blog, or social media profile.
+You can prefix the above phrase with conditionals like that you "*try to be*" available, or follow the above phrase with conditionals, but use "available to conduct scoreless peer review" to be discoverable via a web search (e.g. via [Google](https://www.google.com/search?q=%22available+to+conduct+scoreless+peer+review%22) or [Bing](https://www.bing.com/search?q=%22available+to+conduct+scoreless+peer+review%22)).[^author-only]  You can add conditions, such as which topic areas you feel qualified to review, which you are interested in reviewing, and which you do not want to review.[^fees] (I do so [here](https://www.stuartschechter.org/about#scoreless-peer-review).)

 Signalling your availability should not only be easy to do, but it should also be easy to undo if you change your mind.
 And it will have immediate impact.
 Even if none of your peers join you, authors who may not otherwise have access to assistive review will now be able to find you.
 You now at least have the option to help.
 Some of those you help may eventually become peers.
 Some may already be your peers and may consider making themselves available for scoreless review.
 If enough of us act individually we will eventually have enough reviewers for scoreless review panels, making it even easier for authors to find scoreless reviewers.

 [^time]: If you are worried about the time required, consider that scoreless peer review could actually reduce all of our workloads.
 As more work is submitted for publication having already benefited from scoreless review, with its credibility already evaluated, less of that work may need to be rejected.
 Consider that work submitted to review committees with acceptance rates of 25% will require an expectation of four submissions to be published, consuming the time of four sets of reviewers.
 Increasing the probability of acceptance to 34% reduces the expected number of submissions by one (from 4 to 3), removing the expected review workload by an entire set of reviewers.
 Further, if publication review is no longer needed to establish the credibility of work, more conferences could forgo using peer reviewers to choose which works they think attendees will want to see and, instead, ask prospective attendees which works they actually want to see.

-#### Scoreless Peer Review Can Help Fix Publication Review
+### Scoreless Peer Review Can Help Fix Publication Review

 While the *endeavor of science* is a collective search for truth, the *industry of science* is fiercely competitive and its institutions serve their own interests.
 Journals and conferences compete prestige to garner subscriptions and attendance.
 Research institutions compete for prestige to hire talent.
 Publications review allocates prestige.
 It is service to the industry of science, often at a cost to the endeavor of science.
 But, for those of us who live within this system, it is all too easy to conflate the industry of science and the endeavor of science.
 This is how we have come to view rejecting the great majority of others' scientific research as "service".